So here's another way of making a simple day, in Kerala style Paruppu Curry.

 The dal was very delicious and one can make this for a regular meal as well

 This is part of my Onam Sadya I prepared for Mega BM for the Indian States

 Moong dal - 1/2 cup

 A pod of garlic or two are ground as well, some people skip it when making for Sadya.

 Ghee - 1 tsp

 MW Moong dal for 10 mins with twice the amount of water along with turmeric.

-Grind the coconut with chillies, cumin and garlic (if using) to a fine paste, adding water as required.
+Grind the coconut with chilies, cumin, and garlic (if using) to a fine paste, adding water as required.

 Once the dal is cooked, transfer it to a kadai and bring it to a boil.
 Add the coconut paste, salt and let it cook for 4-5 minutes.
 You can add more water if the parippu is thick.

-Heat a small pan for tempering, add a spoon or two of ghee and temper with mustard seeds, curry leaves and red chillies as well.
+Heat a small pan for tempering, add a spoon or two of ghee, and temper with mustard seeds, curry leaves, and red chilies as well.